Sasha-QA/Etherscan/README.md

 Create E2E browser tests that will cover all test scenarios

 In this project I am using Java programming language, and Oracle OpenJDK version 19.0.2.
 This is a Maven project, and I've used Selenium for it's methods beside Java methods, and for testing I have used TestNG.

+Web elements, methods, classes, and tests are written in understandable way as much as possible, for any user who is going through code to understand which steps are taken.